adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-02-choosing-a-static-site-generator-with-zero-experience.md

 Aside from general unease about throwing myself into the deep end and committing to one SSG, I'm only vaguely concerned that there's no standardized or preferred name for this — is it Eleventy or 11ty?
 Either one, or both interchangeably, depending on my mood?

-Finally, coming from New Zealand but having spent a few years living in Australia, I have [mixed](https://www.doc.govt.nz/nature/pests-and-threats/animal-pests/possums/){: target="_blank" rel="noopener noreferrer"} [feelings](https://backyardbuddies.org.au/backyard-buddies/brushtail-possum/){: target="_blank" rel="noopener noreferrer"} about [Eleventy's possum logo](https://www.11ty.dev/blog/logo-homage/){: target="_blank" rel="noopener noreferrer"}.
+Finally, coming from New Zealand but having spent a few years living in Australia, I have [mixed](https://www.doc.govt.nz/nature/pests-and-threats/animal-pests/possums/) [feelings](https://backyardbuddies.org.au/backyard-buddies/brushtail-possum/) about [Eleventy's possum logo](https://www.11ty.dev/blog/logo-homage/).

 Honestly, any one of the three would probably work for this project.
 All three seem to work well with blog content.
 Social integration should be relatively trivial, once a site is set up.
 Even the license doesn't matter much to me, as an end-user who won't be tweaking an SSG's source anytime soon.
 But I’m a sucker for future-proofing my learning paths, and if I start with Eleventy I can practice templating in Liquid, Nunjucks, Handlebars, Mustache, EJS, HTML, Pug, JavaScript, HTML, and Markdown.
 Though not necessarily in *that* order…